cellml/libcellml/docs/theory/theory_hh.rst

 As with other aspects of libCellML, there are several options for the model construction process.
-Since we already have potassium and sodium channel models avaiable, it would make sense to be able to reuse these here.
-This functionality requires *imports* and is not yet avaiable **TODO** in libCellML.
+Since we already have potassium and sodium channel models available, it would make sense to be able to reuse these here.
+This functionality requires *imports*; their use is demonstrated in :ref:`Tutorial 8<tutorial8>`.

+Importing allows all or part of a model to be used in-situ, without needing to manually parse its CellML file and instantiate it as an additional model (as has been the procedure in :ref:`Tutorial 6<tutorial6>` and :ref:`Tutorial 7<tutorial7>`).
+There are some points to note.

+  - I